symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/menu.md

 ### 4. Dashboard sidebar menu

 There is no longer a default dashboard provided in the bundle.
-However, it's possible to create your own dashboard and connect it to the dashboard brand link.
+However, it's possible to create your own dashboard and connect it to the header menu's branding link.

-This tutorial shows you how to create and customize your own dashboard with minimum effort.
+This is an example how to create and customize your own dashboard with minimum effort.

 * Create a new bundle named `MyDashboardBundle`
-* Create a new controller `DashboardController` and a corresponding action `welcome` as follows:
+* Create a new controller `DashboardController` and an action called `welcome` as follows:

 ```php
 // src/Acme/MyDashboardBundle/Controller/DashboardController.php
 <?php